openstack-k8s-operators/ci-framework/ci_framework/roles/openshift_login/README.md

         cifmw_openshift_login_password: "12345678"
 ```

-### 2 - Login using user/password and kubeconfig convination
+### 2 - Login using user/password and kubeconfig combination
 ```yaml
 - hosts: all
   tasks: